 Viega PEX Press polymer fittings must be protected from UV exposure, which can damage them.
 In the event of incidental UV exposure during storage, installation and handling, combined exposure of PEX Press fittings shall not exceed 15 days.

-Do not expose Viega products to any foreign substance that includes but is not limited to VOC (volatile organic chemical) compounds, paints, solvents, glues, cleaners and disinfectants.
+foreign substance that includes but is not limited to VOC (volatile organic chemical) compounds, paints, solvents, glues, cleaners and disinfectants.
 Viega products that are exposed to these types of substances are at risk of having failures (leaks).